By Sarah Burchard

 Cultural Respect: Using Hawaiian words correctly honors the host culture.

-Connection: Knowing basic Hawaiian phrases helps you feel more connected to the people and the ʻāina (land).
+Connection: Knowing basic Hawaiian phrases helps you feel more connected to the people and the ʻāina, or land.

 Fun and Enriching: The language is poetic, rhythmic and fun to learn.